Surrounded by awe-inducing mountains, Phoenix is a hiker’s paradise …

 Wade in a gentle creek, or relax on a wide stone beach, outside Black Canyon City.
 This trail leads to a bend in the refreshingly cool Aqua Fria River, perfect for splashing in or across.

-★★★☆☆ Sidewinder, Ridgeback, Ocotillo Hiking Trail Loop / Moderate / Sonoran Desert Preserve / 4.56 mile loop
+★★★☆☆ Sidewinder, Ridgeback, Ocotillo Hiking Trail Loop / Moderate / Phoenix Sonoran Preserve / 4.56 mile loop

 Nab a quick escape from Phoenix’s northern ‘burbs on this pretty combo trail loop.
 Bonus!
 Elongated 360° views, plus the likelihood of hot air balloons floating nearby.

 ★★★★☆ Sunrise Hiking Trail to Sunrise Peak / Moderate / McDowell Mountain Preserve / 2 miles

 Fantabulous 360° views await at the top of this lofty peak!
 Tucked into a gorgeous McDowell Mountain valley, this trail is less trafficked than its northern sister-hikes.

 A grinding slog, up a patchwork road, leads to one of the areas highest peaks.
 Situated in the less populous, east side of the range, this trail makes a relentless climb to outstanding 360° views!

 ★★★★★ Tom’s Thumb Hiking Trail, Northeast / Moderate to Difficult / McDowell Mountains / 2.15 miles

 This gorgeous hike, to a 14-story stone tower, is lined with monolithic, curvilinear boulders and amazing hundred-mile views.
 Its sensuous beauty astounds.

 ★★★★☆ Vulture Peak Hiking Trail / Moderate / Wickenburg / 2 miles